GRANADlauncher/granad/docs/tutorials/rabi_oscillations_in_tls.md

 ## Rabi Oscillations in TLS

-We study Rabi oscillations.
-First, in a single TLS.
-Then, we add this TLS to a graphene flake.
+We study Rabi oscillations in isolated two-level system.

 NOTE: this tutorial makes heavy use of the liberal way GRANAD lets you group orbitals.
 You might want to consult the tutorial on orbital lists first.